replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating.md

 Changing the CRI, CSI, or CNI provider on a kURL install is possible by migrating a [KOTS](https://kots.io/) application to a new cluster.

-For information about how to change the CSI from Rook to Longhorn or OpenEBS, see [Migrating CSI](/docs/install-with-kurl/migrating-csi).
+If you're looking to make the move from one CSI provisioner (Longhorn, OpenEBS, or Rook) to another, be sure to consult the [Migrating CSI](/docs/install-with-kurl/migrating-csi) page.

 ## Requirements